jluk/ACC-Documentation/README.md

 ## Known Preview Issues
 1. CLI 2.0 cmd and autocomplete performance
-2. Portal tabs left inactive for long periods of time will have tokens expire, this can disable reactivating the console.
-Please refresh your page to fix this.
+2. Shortcuts (ctrl-v and ctrl-c) not supported on Windows during Preview
-3. Shortcuts (ctrl-v and ctrl-c) not supported on Windows during Preview
+3. Right-click paste not supported on IE/Firefox
-4. Right-click paste not supported on IE/Firefox
+4. Handling of non-ascii usernames